BackupTheBerlios/websiteatschool/was/modules/crew/server/readme.txt

    the crewserver directory if you did not already do that in the previous step and executing the main program:

    $ cd  $HOME/crewserver
-   $ ./crewserver.php
+   $ ./crewserver.php  &

-   The server will start and depending on the configuration settings a few messages will be written to either syslog or stderr.
+   The server will start in the background and -- with the default configuration -- a few messages will be written to the system's log ('syslog').
+You can check to see if the server is running by checking the entries in the system logfiles, e.g. /var/log/messages.

+   NOTE:
+   If you have configured the server to write logmessages to stderr, the messages will be written your screen.

    If the server does not start you may have to change the path to the PHP-interpreter on the first line of crewserver.php (see below).

 Notes and troubleshooting